 5. May Promote Skin Health

-Popcorn contains antioxidants called polyphenols (2).
+Popcorn antioxidants are called polyphenols (2).
 Polyphenols are naturally occurring chemicals derived from plants, fruits, and vegetables.
 They fight oxidative stress to protect your skin from any damage (6).

 Dietary polyphenols also prevent UV-induced skin photodamage and reduce the risk of skin cancer (7).
 However, more research is required to understand how popcorn can improve your skin.

-While popcorn itself is a nutritious food, you may add things to it that make it unhealthy.
+Is popcorn healthy?
+The answer depends on how it’s prepared and consumed.
+While popcorn benefits are many, it’s also important to be aware of the disadvantages of eating popcorn.
+Popcorn itself is a nutritious food but you may add things to it that make it unhealthy.
 For example, adding loads of butter, salt, or oil to your popcorn increases the calorie and saturated fat content and negates some of its benefits.

 Let us check out the potential downsides of excess popcorn consumption in the next section.